moding-il/bizdoc.core/README.md

 </xsl>
 ```

+> Use the schama to learn the structure.

-In startup.cs services.AddBizDoc(), set BodyTemplate to your xslt file path, relative to the project root.
+In startup.cs services.AddBizDoc(), set BodyTemplate to your xslt file path.

 You can pass data to CustomData node by overriding the GetCustomData() method on your form object.

-### Create custom Identity Manager
+### Creating custom Identity Manager

 Create new class in your project and make it implement _BizDoc.Core.Identity.IIdentityManager_ and _BizDoc.Core.Identity.ISignInProvider_.
 Register each of them separately in _startup.cs_ as scoped service for the respective interface, prior to calling AddBizDoc().